 2. Happy, Engaged Employees

 Most employees have weaknesses in the workplace that inhibit them from providing the best service.
 Training eliminates – or at least mitigates – those weaknesses by strengthening employee skills.
 A well-organized and executed training and development plan helps employees gain comparable skills and knowledge, bringing your staff as a whole to a higher uniform level.
-Simply put, the whole workforce is reliable, improving teamwork and morale.
+Simply put, when your workforce is reliable, teamwork and morale improve.

 4. Overall Increase in Productivity